Install Infinite Scale on a Server

 The .zip

-file will be downloaded into your local Download
+file will be downloaded to your local Download

 directory.

-file created to the server by issuing the following command, replace root@182.83.2.94
+file to the server by issuing the following command, replace root@182.83.2.94

-with the username and address of the server according your setup:
+with the username and address of the server according to your setup:

-Note that the command differs a bit on Windows due to way how the home directory and the path separator is defined.
+Note that the command is slightly different on Windows due to the way the home directory and path separator are defined.

-With the next step, if you have already unzipped that file before or if you intend to update an existing extract with a new compose version downloaded, the .env file will get overwritten without notice and you need to reconfigure this deployment!
+With the next step, if you have already unpacked this file before, or if you intend to update an existing extract with a new compose version downloaded, the .env file will be overwritten without notice, and you will need to reconfigure this deployment!

 |